Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 A visual graph effectively highlights the top five customers, displaying their key information and relative contribution to overall sales.

 ---

+* Slicers for year and payment method are added to view category-wise performance for specific selections.

   #### 📊 Insights for 2020 (using slicer filters)
 <p align="center">
   <img src="https://github.com/Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/blob/6a831c8b7df5f0df7b049bba00d12be9f1f696c5/2020.png" alt="Histogram" width="600"/>